-Showcasing different cities and seasons, Satsuma Street's designs are whimsical, fun and happy.
-As a matter of fact, she proudly uses the phrase, "Cross stitch for Happy People," and you should firmly believe that.
+Showcasing different cities and seasons, Satsuma Street's designs are whimsical, fun, and happy.
+As a matter of fact, she proudly uses the phrase, "Cross-Stitch for a Happy World," and you should firmly believe that.
 You can find her patterns, for a reasonable price, at her Etsy shop.
 She is putting out new material all the time, including patterns for the holidays.

 02 of 07

-Wee Little Stitches has been around for some time but that doesn't mean that they are old and tired.
-Just the opposite!
-They continuously create new pop culture patterns.
-Their pixelated people have caught on like wildfire and there is no end in sight.
-They can even create a personalized pattern of your family on the Etsy storefront.
+Wee Little Stitches has been around for some time, but that doesn't mean that it is old and tired.
+It's just the opposite.
+It continuously creates new pop culture patterns.
+Its pixelated people have caught on like wildfire and there is no end in sight.
+It can even create a personalized pattern of your family on its Etsy storefront.

-Their website has free patterns as well as tutorials for creating the perfect stitch.
-They are constantly refreshing their inventory and patterns to keep up with pop culture.
-Make sure you check out their blog and social media pages for sales.
+Its website has free patterns as well as tutorials for creating the perfect stitch.
+It is constantly refreshing its inventory and patterns to keep up with pop culture.
+Make sure you check out its blog and social media pages for sales.

 03 of 07

 No one can take an everyday item and make it look so cute like the Tiny Modernist can.
-Her samplers are adorable.
-They incorporate a whimsical aspect to them that carries you away into the pattern itself.
-Her website includes several informative tutorials such as how to finish up your project and she also includes free patterns.
+Her samplers are adorable as they incorporate a whimsical aspect to them that carries you away into the pattern itself.
+Her website includes several informative tutorials such as how to finish up your project, and she includes free patterns.

 04 of 07